Last Updated on

 - The squat involves moving the barbell in a linear path.
 Attempting to willfully externally rotate the hip or shove the knees out beyond the line of the foot to create torque during the movement complicates the lift and wastes energy, leaving pounds on the platform.

-- The degree of toe out during the squat will vary depending on the individual’s stance width, hip anatomy, and lift variation.
+- The optimal squat foot placement will vary depending on the individual’s stance width, hip anatomy, and lift variation.

 - The vast majority of professional squatters, both powerlifters and Olympic athletes, squat with SOME degree of toe out.
 Why shouldn’t you?